Felipetoledo4815/Fake-and-real-news/README.md

 ### CNN
 All the code is inside the `models/CNN.ipynb` notebook.
 Here we implemented a very simple CNN and trained it using the ELMo embeddings for the titles.
 We computed training, validation and test accuract, as well as precision, recall and F-1 score.
 ### RNN

 ### BERT
+For the comparison of BERT using BERT pretrained embeddings, we used the pretrained [BERTForSequenceClassification](https://huggingface.co/transformers/model_doc/bert.html#bertforsequenceclassification).

+In the case where we use the default BERT embeddings, we use the smaller [BERT-base-uncased](https://huggingface.co/bert-base-uncased) model.

+To use the BERT model with ELMo embeddings we use the [BERT-large-uncased](https://huggingface.co/bert-large-uncased) model.

 ## App - Chrome Extension
 The Chrome Extension is available in the `cx` directory.
 This directory contains a jupyter-notebook called `classifier.ipynb`, which create, train and save a pipeline that includes CountVectorizer function first, and then a logistic regression model.
 Then the `server.py` has the code for running the Flask server, which host the saved pipeline and expose an endpoint to return the predictions.